Herfried Münkler: Political views

 During his time as a student, Münkler was a member of the Jusos (youth organisation of the Social Democratic Party of Germany).
 In July 2011, he published an essay in the German weekly news magazine Der Spiegel calling for more centralisation of power in the European Union.

+Münkler has argued that Muslim societies are the most belligerent due to the permission of polygamy.

 Personal life

 Münkler and his wife, Marina, were married in 1983.
 She is a professor of German literature and German studies at Dresden University.
 They have two children.
 Their daughter Laura Münkler is a law professor at Greifswald University.